notkirito/DiscordDaemon/README.md

 # DiscordDaemon
-discord daemon for bots, interface is just fifos, made in bash lmao
+discord daemon for bots, interface is just a bunch of fifos, made in bash lmao